arosendorff/tabstop/README.md

 tabstop
 =======

-A Google Chrome extension to block tabs loading on startup
+A very simple Google Chrome extension to block tabs loading on startup that I made.
+Feel free to take the code and do whatever you want with it.
+I'd welcome all suggestions and comments.